millord/typescript100daysChallenge/README.md

 You are given an array of integers.
 On each move you are allowed to increase exactly one of its elements by one.
 Find the minimal number o moves required to obtain a strictly increasing sequencefrom the input. :grin:
 . :wink:

+14. arrayConversion:

+Given an array of 2k integers (for some integer k), perform the following operations until the array contains only one element.

+On the 1st, 3th 5th etc. iterations (1-based) replace each pair of consecutive elements with their sum;
+On the 2nd, 4th, 6th etc iterations replace each pair  of consecutive elements with their product.
+After the algorithm has finished, there will be a single element left in the array.
+Return  that element. :relieved: